Bogaerts reaches 50 doubles, Red Sox beat Blue Jays 7-4

 Right-hander Jhoulys Chacin opened for the Red Sox, allowing two hits in 2 1/3 scoreless innings.

 Toronto made three errors, two of them by outfielders, and endured several misplays on a sloppy night.
-Left fielder Derek Fisher made a two-base error on Mookie Betts’ single in the ninth.
+Left fielder Derek Fisher made a two-base error on Betts’ single in the ninth.

+“He had a tough one today, for sure,” manager Charlie Montoyo said of Fisher.

 Blue Jays right-hander Clay Buchholz (1-5) took the loss in his first career outing against his former team, allowing four runs and seven hits in four innings.